mdsmith-cim/bravo-challenge-public/baselines/hierachical_multi_scale_nvidia/README.md

 * The code was used with torch 2.x
 * Dockerfile as provided by original authors was not used
-* Runx was not used
+* Runx was not used to run any experiments, but is still used internally in the code for some logging and thus must be installed
 * We trained models following the examples set by the various files in the `scripts` folder with some customization.
 Please see our [technical report](https://papers.cim.mcgill.ca/book/8) for details.
 * FP16 was used, but Apex was replaced with native Pytorch implementation